-How to Choose a Destination for Your Dental Care in Mexico
+How to Choose a Destination for Your Dental Work in Mexico

 Beyond Borders Dental has various locations to get your dental treatment in Mexico.
 Some are on the U.S. border and easily accessible from adjoining U.S. cities.
 Some are in vacation destinations where sightseeing and vacationing are desired.

 Below are some essential tips to help you decide which destination is best for you.
 And remember: Beyond Borders Dental only works with a handful of dental offices that have been carefully vetted and have repeatedly provided highly satisfactory dental care for our referred patients.
 To learn more about how we select, approve, and vet our dental offices for our patients, take a few minutes to view this six-minute video on our vetting process; click this link.

 Our current locations for dental treatment in Mexico are:

 - Juarez/El Paso Texas *border-crossing